-Once upon a time there were many sources of advice - in books and the internet - that used to say soy proteins and soy based foods were totally safe and good for you, to replace meat in your diet.
+Once upon a time there were many sources of advice that used to say soy proteins and soy based foods were totally safe and good for you, to replace meat and protein in your diet.

-This website has never promoted or advised on the use of soy food products, and now others are picking up on this advice.
+The advice here has never promoted or advised the use of soy food products, and now others are picking up on this advice.
 Reading this article will hopefully help to 'clear the mist' for you.

 Negatives of soy

 In recent years soy has been promoted as the perfect food, with supporters claiming it can provide an ideal source of protein.

 It has also been promoted for its many health benefits including lower cholesterol, protect against cancer and heart disease, reduce menopause symptoms, and prevent osteoporosis, among other things.

 Two isoflavones found in soy, genistein and daidzen, the same two promoted by the industry for everything from menopause relief to cancer protection, were said to ‘demonstrate toxicity in estrogen sensitive tissues and in the thyroid’.
 That last sentence is rather important for women with endometriosis.